Kjaerandsen/Asssistant-Manager-Discord-Bot/README.md

 ## Endpoints / discord commands and functionality

+Descriptive instructions on how to use these functionalities are found using the @<Bot> help command

 Weather:
-Get weather with a specified location
+- Get weather with a specified location
-Get weather with a default / saved location
+- Get weather with a default / saved location
-Bills:
-Add bill (name and value)
-Get bills
-Remove bill (name)

 Reminders:

-Add reminder
+- Add reminder
-Get reminder
+- Get reminder
-Remove reminder (name)
+- Remove reminder (name)

 Fridge and cooking:

-Add to fridge (ingredient)
+- Add to fridge (ingredient)
-Check fridge
+- Check fridge
-Remove from fridge (ingredient)
+- Remove from fridge (ingredient)
-Get recipe based on ingredients in the fridge
+- Get recipe based on ingredients in the fridge
-Get recipe based on specified ingredients
+- Get recipe based on specified ingredients

 News
-Get news with or without parameters:
+- Get news with or without parameters

 # Adding the bot to your own server